byhow/matters-forum/proposal.md

 3/23
 Remaining TODOs:
 - [x] queryselect the `<h1>` tag of the html and populate them
-- [ ] add search - TODO: needs to index title, which cant do in public gateway
+- [x] add search - TODO: needs to index title, which cant do in public gateway
 - [x] cron to insert logs
 - [x] add skeleton `npx shadcn-ui@latest add skeleton` for title - not needed
 - [ ] fix that weird hydration error
 - [x] add sorting for price
 - [x] maybe a loading state for the title (not grabbing all the feed at once)

+3/24
+See if the hydration error is something you can troubleshoot, otherwise document a arch, walkthrough, functionalities and limitations.